himanshu2312/i-notebook-express-server/README.md

 This server is an Express Application and is made to provide API support to the News App.

 # Feature and Functionalities:
 This application allows us to perform CURD operations and store, delete, update and fetch notes.
-This server is built to provide the backend support to My News App that's why I am not sharing endpoint and header details here.
-But you can fork this repo and access the code then use your own Database for the same.
+This server is built to provide the backend support to My NoteBook App that's why I am not sharing endpoint and header details here.
+But you can fork this repo and access the code then use your Database for the same.

 ## Technologies and Tools used:
 - NodeJs